New In - Jan 23

 Lucie Rie @ MIMA

-With only 3 weeks left on display, this is your reminder to head to the Lucie Rie (1902 - 1995) retrospective at Middlesbrough Institute for Modern Art before it ends on the 12th of February 2023.
+With only 3 weeks left on display, this is your reminder to head to the Lucie Rie (1902 - 1995) retrospective at Middlesbrough Institute for Modern Art before it ends on the 12 Feb.
 The exhibition showcases the ceramicists’ most beautiful pieces bringing together over 100 works from private and public collections.
 A collaboration with Kettle’s Yard, The Holburne Museum and supported by the AKO Foundation, the gallery guides you through Rie’s life in a male-dominated industry, her transition from commercial work to private commissions and the innovative techniques she used to mould her distinctive pots, tableware and buttons.

 TEKLA / Jacquemus

-A clever collaboration between these two popular brands equates to highly sought-after, quality and expertly designed products.
-This limited collection launched last November and comprises sleepwear, bedding and towels that cater to all your loungewear needs.
+A clever collaboration between two popular brands, TEKLA and Jacquemus, results in highly sought-after, quality, and expertly designed products.
+This limited collection launched last November and comprises sleepwear, bedding, and towels that cater to all your loungewear needs.
 It’s classic and timeless with a modern twist.
-Our choice would be the Almondine Striped duvet adding a subtle pattern amongst your throws and cushions.
+Our personal choice is the Almondine Striped duvet, which adds a subtle pattern to your throws and cushions.

 Credit: Jay Mullings